WisdomTree (WT)

 Originally founded as a financial media company before pivoting to ETF management in 2006, WisdomTree (NYSE:WT) is a financial services company that creates and manages exchange-traded funds (ETFs) and other investment products for individual and institutional investors.

-- Annual revenue growth of 17.4% over the last two years was superb and indicates its market share increased during this cycle
+- Annual revenue growth of 18.9% over the past two years was outstanding, reflecting market share gains this cycle

-WisdomTree is at the top of our list.
-The price looks fair when considering its quality, and we think now is a good time to invest in the stock.
+WisdomTree sets the bar.
+The valuation looks reasonable based on its quality, and we think now is the time to invest.

 Why Is Now The Time To Buy WisdomTree?